hamoudi8080/EmployeeSystem/README.md

+# Employee System Application

-This is a full-stack employeeSystem application with all main functions.
+This is a full-stack Employee System application with all main functions.

-BlazorWASM is used for implementing the Frontend. asp.net core webapis, entityframework core, and postgres sql. the system will adhere JWT to protect the apis/authenticate-authorize the user. the system will be dockerized as well as CI/CD are implemented. the system will adhere some technical stuff. more details coming soon.
+## Technology Stack
+- **Frontend**: Blazor WebAssembly (BlazorWASM)
+- **Backend**: ASP.NET Core Web APIs
+- **Database**: Entity Framework Core with PostgreSQL
+- **Authentication**: JWT (JSON Web Tokens) for API protection and user authentication/authorization
+- **Containerization**: Docker
+- **CI/CD**: Continuous Integration and Continuous Deployment

+## Features
+The system will include the following features:
+- Main functions for managing employee data
+- Secure API endpoints protected by JWT
+- User authentication and authorization

+## Technical Details
+The system will adhere to various technical standards and best practices.

+> More details coming soon.